Main page Site news

 basic japanese candlestick patterns: belt hold

-Belt grab – reversal candlestick pattern.
-The first candle of the pattern is a full-bodied downward candle, the second candle is a doji candle or a small red candle, the third candle is a large bullish candle that closes above the high of the first candle and has no shadows (or has but very small shadows).
-A strong bullish signal is entering a trade immediately after the formation of the last (third) candle.
+The Belt Hold pattern is a powerful bullish reversal signal.
+The first candle is bearish, the second is a doji or small bearish candle, and the third is a large bullish candle that closes above the high of the first candle.
+This is a strong buy signal immediately after the last candle forms.

 basic japanese candlestick patterns: gravestone doji